Brownian dynamics with soft constraints in soft matter systems: Physical examples and consequences of constraint dynamics

 We consider a more realistic example with a large colloid whose only degree of freedom is rotation on an axis parallel to a wall, as $\theta(t)$ (see Fig.~\ref{fig:rolling}).
 We also consider a long floppy spring, with spring constant $K$, attached by one end right below the center of the colloid, and whose free tip can jiggle in $(x(t),y(t))$.
 The equations of motion are

 where the forces are $F_x = -K (x - \frac{\ell_0}{\sqrt{x^2 + y^2}})$ and $F_y = - K (y - \frac{\ell_0}{\sqrt{x^2 + y^2}})$, with $\ell_0$ the rest length of the floppy spring, and all other notation follows our usual conventions.
+The equation for $\theta$ should be interpreted as having periodic boundary conditions on $[-\pi,\pi]$.
 We consider here the tip of the floppy spring (in pink) is constrained by another stiff spring to a point $(x_s(t),y_s(t))$ on the surface of the colloid (the other pink dot).
 We note that the floppy spring, which jiggles slowly, should not be mistaken with the stiff spring defining the constraint, which could jiggle quite rapidly (the latter one is akin to the stiff spring between the two particles in the previous paragraph).
 There are several ways to impose such a constraint.

 \paragraph{Distance constraints.} One way is to impose distance constraints such that $x(t) = x_s(t)$ and $y(t) = y_s(t)$, giving the constraints

 where $a$ is the colloid's radius and $h$ the minimum separation between the colloid and the wall.
 The constraint matrix is thus